-Reminder: On January 1, 2018, the first scheduled minimum wage increase (to $10.50/hour) takes effect for employers with 25 or less employees; second increase (to $11.00/hour) takes effect for employers with 26 or more employees.
-Employers are required to post MW-2017.
+Reminder: On January 1, 2019, the minimum wage increases to $11.00/hour for employers with 25 or less employees and $12.00/hour for employers with 26 or more employees.
+This requires an updated posting (California Minimum Wage notice).

-There are recommended updates to the DFEH Discrimination and Harassment notice, CFRA notice and USERRA notice.
+There are recommended updates to the DFEH Discrimination and Harassment notice dated June 2018.

 Q: Are there pamphlet updates?